Support The Crespogram

 The other long-term problem that everyone in South Florida faces is salt water intrusion.

-This problem is so severe that US Geological Survey has set up a website where you can track salt water intrusion into all of the aquifers of all of South Florida.
+This problem is so severe that where you can track salt water intrusion into all of the aquifers of all of South Florida.
 The site is well worth a visit.

 For now, the only short-term measure that homeowners who have septic tanks can take is to start monitoring and servicing their septic tanks on a regular basis.